gasolin/saihubot/README.md

 ## What Saihu means?

 Saihu(`師傅`) means `master` in Taiwanese, which people used to call the artisans.
-Saihubot's origin goal is provide a code sample that make learning [hubot](https://github.com/github/hubot/) and its ES6 variant [Webbybot](https://github.com/gasolin/webbybot/) easier, then I found Saihu is a great way to embed bot into anywhere browser can live with.
+Saihubot's origin goal is to provide a code sample that makes learning [hubot](https://github.com/github/hubot/) and its ES6 variant [Webbybot](https://github.com/gasolin/webbybot/) easier; then I found Saihu is a great way to embed bot into anywhere browser can live with.

 ## License